dominicgaliano/data-structures-and-algorithms/README.md

 - handle finding a duplicate value (= case)
 - create a new node (found a null leaf)

+Removing elements from BST:

+1. Find the element we wish to remove (if it exists)
+2. Replace the node we want to remove with it's successor (if any) to maintain BST invariant.

+- 4 removal cases:
+  - Node to remove is leaf node
+    - Can easily just remove
+  - Node to remove has only left subtree
+    - Left subtree becomes new successor of node's parent
+  - Node to remove has only right subtree
+    - Right subtree becomes new successor of node's parent
+  - Node to remove has both left and right subtree
+    - Successor can either be the largest value of the left subtree or smallest value of the right subtree

 ## Algorithms

 ### Breadth First Search (BFS) Graph Traversal